A black musician at the Tudor court

 In addition to his wages John Blanke would have received room and board.
 On occasions that these were not required he could have claimed an additional allowance called 'boardwage'.
 Later, in 1526, it was decreed that the royal trumpeters' 'boardwage' was to be 4d. each day.

 However, John was clearly ambitious and not prepared to live on 8d. per day forever.
-In 1507, after the death of a more senior trumpeter called Domynck Justinian, he petitioned Henry VIII for his former colleague's position.
+Early in Henry VIII’s reign, after the death of a more senior trumpeter called Domynck Justinian, he petitioned the king for his former colleague's position.